keyboard_arrow_up

 Alloy

-A substance made of two or more metals or of a metal and a non-metal that are fused together while molten.
+A mixture of two or more metals, or a metal and a non-metal, that are fused together while molten.

 Annealing